giacomoratta/samm/README.md

 ## What is

-SAMM is a command line based software which helps and preserve your creativity flow.
+SAMM (Samples Archive Matching Module) is a command line based software which helps and preserve your creativity flow.
 Dive into your wide samples library, make researches, extract random samples and save them into the current project directory.

 > In a couple of minutes... ask for samples, import in your project directory, use them!